ghostHBL/dogs_vs_cats/README.md

 The vgg net you can get from https://github.com/machrisaa/tensorflow-vgg, and the parameter you can get from https://s3.amazonaws.com/content.udacity-data.com/nd101/vgg16.npy, and put the vgg16.npy to the dir of tensorflow_vgg.

-I will push model and tensorflow log to my online disk, please wait.

 Enjoy it!